zakariaCHOUKRI/intro-to-slurm/assignments/assignment2.md

 ## Exercise 4:  Matrix multiplication using CPU vs GPU
 - Load modules `Python/3.8.2-GCCcore-9.3.0` and `CUDA/11.1.1`
-- Write SLURM script to run the code below, and compare the cpu time using different sizes of the matrices A and B.
+- Write SLURM script to run the code below, and compare the cpu time using different sizes of matrices A and B.
+- Plot the result of the comparison.

 ```python
 from numba import cuda, njit